 Assets and liabilities of subsidiary operations denominated in a foreign currency are translated into US dollars at the exchange rate in effect at the period end.
 Revenue and expenses are translated at the average rates of exchange prevailing during the periods.
 The cumulative effects of these translation adjustments will be included in the Accumulated Other Comprehensive Loss account in Stockholders' Equity.
-Because the Canadian operating subsidiary only commenced operations in May 2004, as at August 31, 2004, the accumulated other comprehensive loss was a nominal amount.
+Because the Canadian subsidiaries were only recently incorporated, as at February 29,2004 and May 31, 2003, the accumulated other comprehensive loss was \$Nil.